PaulDance/cargo-liner/README.md

           this crate are logged.
 When used twice, ERROR messages of all crates are logged.
-When used three times or more, no message will be logged, including Cargo's by passing `-q` to it.
+When used three times or more, no message will be logged, including Cargo's by passing `-q` to it and error reports are silenced.
 This takes precedence over the environment.

       --color <WHEN>
           Control the coloring of the logging output.

-          This enables one to manually specify when should the logs be colored or not, for example if the automatic detection is either not wished or not functional.
+          This enables one to manually specify when should the logs and error reports be colored or not, for example if the automatic detection is either not wished or not functional.
           The value is also passed onto calls to Cargo.

           [default: auto]
           [possible values: auto, always, never]